Chronic Achilles tendinopathy. A survey of surgical and histopathologic findings.

 Dr. Chris Reynolds notes:

-Wheatgrass is a natural immunomodulator that has helped many patients recover from Achilles tendonitis and related conditions.
+Nonetheless, wheatgrass has helped many patients recover from Achilles tendonitis and related conditions.